Newspaper endorsements in the 1992 United States presidential election

 The following table is the list of newspaper endorsements in the 1992 United States presidential election.
-It mostly contains major newspapers of 1992, which made their presidential endorsement from September–November 1992.
+It mostly contains major and small city newspapers of 1992, which made their presidential endorsement from September–November 1992.
 Many newspaper, who had made their endorsement for George H. W. Bush in 1988 presidential election endorsed Bill Clinton in the 1992 election.
-Harford Courant's 1992 endorsement of Clinton was their first Democratic presidential endorsement in its 228 years of continuous publication.
+Hartford Courant's 1992 endorsement of Clinton was their first Democratic presidential endorsement in its 228 years of continuous publication.
+The Wisconsin State Journal also endorsed Clinton as their first Democratic endorsement since Woodrow Wilson in 1916.